aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ott-to-sxc/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a OTT to SXC conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+<h2>Why to Convert</h2>

+Python developers often need to convert OTT files to SXC format for various reasons.
+OTT files are used to store text documents, while SXC files are used to store spreadsheets.
+Converting OTT files to SXC format allows developers to access the data stored in the OTT file and use it in a spreadsheet.
+This can be useful for data analysis, creating reports, and other tasks.

+<h2>How Aspose.Total Helps for OTT to SXC Conversion</h2>

+Aspose.Total for Python via .NET API is a full package of various APIs that can help automate the conversion process.
+It is a comprehensive set of APIs that can help developers convert OTT files to SXC format quickly and easily.
+The process is mainly in two steps.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert OTT file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Firstly, the Aspose.Words for Python via .NET API can be used to convert OTT files to HTML.
+This API allows developers to convert OTT files to HTML with just a few lines of code.
+After that, the Excel Python API, Aspose.Cells for Python via .NET, can be used to save the created HTML into the desired Microsoft Excel format.
+This API allows developers to save HTML files into SXC format with just a few lines of code.

+Overall, Aspose.Total for Python via .NET API is a great tool for Python developers who need to convert OTT files to SXC format.
+It is a comprehensive set of APIs that can help automate the conversion process quickly and easily.

 {{% /blocks/products/pf/feature-page-summary %}}